Radiation Detection and Survey Devices

 • What can be measured by the various kinds of detection devices?

-• Exposure, Kerma, absorbed dose, dose equivalent (absorbed dose multiplied by quality factor)
+• Exposure, Kerma, absorbed dose, dose equivalent (absorbed dose multiplied by quality factor, Q, related to severity of absorbed energy)

-• Specific levels (or ranges) of radiation energy (in kV, MV).
+• Specific levels (or ranges) of incident radiation energy (in kV, MV).

 • Dose rate (e.g., in units of gray or rad per unit time)